JaimeHyland/farming-futures/README.md

 Throughout the website, font colours appear on sufficiently contrasting backgrounds. the addition of semi-opaque background colours are overlaid overbackground images to absolutely ensure readibility.

 ### Background images
-I used background images in several places on the home page and on the form contained in the subscribe page.
+I used background images in several places on the home page was well as on the subscribe page.
+I have ensured that all the text overlying the images is readable at various screen resolutions.

 ## Other features
+I have implemented a number of other features, some of the most prominent being the following:

+### Favicons
+I created a primitive 960x960-px image using Microsoft Paint and converted it to the necessary favicon formats using https://favicon.io/favicon-converter/.

+### Go-to-top button
 All pages include a **go-to-top button**, which appears at bottom right, just above the footer as soon as the user has scrolled at least 100px.
 Where the information on the page is limited and/or when viewing on a screen size where no scrolling is necessary, the go-to-top button never appears.

+### Unnecessary input fields hidden
+In subscription screen I implemented a simple css-only function to keep non-essential postal address input fields hidden until clicking a radio button makes them relevant.

 ## Accessibility